 Whether you’re a culture lover, history buff, nature enthusiast, or nightlife fanatic, San Diego has something you’ll love.
 From the museums and art galleries of Balboa Park to the trendy restaurants and bars of the historic Gaslamp Quarter, the top tourist attractions in San Diego will make for an unforgettable trip to California.

-Ready to make your list of what to do in San Diego?
+Ready to make your list of what to see & do?
 Start planning your adventure right now with this guide to the best places to visit in San Diego, California!

 Balboa Park is also home to a variety of museums, gardens, and art galleries designed with stunning Spanish-style architecture.
-The Japanese gardens are an especially tranquil place to enjoy an afternoon stroll, and the domed botanical gardens can’t be missed.
+The Japanese Friendship Garden is an especially tranquil place to enjoy an afternoon stroll through the greenery, and the domed botanical gardens can’t be missed.

 San Diego Zoo

-Quite possibly the most famous zoo in the United States, San Diego Zoo is worth adding to your California road trip itinerary.
+One of the most famous zoos in the United States, the San Diego Zoo is worth adding to your California road trip itinerary.
 A favorite among tourists and locals alike, the San Diego Zoo features a Skyfari Aerial Tram, VIP experiences that bring you up close and personal with animals, and more than 650 species of animals.

 The enclosures and exhibits at the San Diego Zoo are state-of-the-art and will make you feel like you’re walking through the African Desert or through the jungle.